Charles V, Holy Roman Emperor: Americas

 Dominican friar Bartolomé de las Casas's long term campaign to protect indigenous populations from Spanish conquerors' exploitation influenced Charles's new policy.
 In Peru, it resulted in a major Spanish rebellion against the crown when the newly appointed viceroy, Blasco Núñez Vela, attempted to implement the measure.
 In Mexico, Viceroy don Antonio de Mendoza prudently did not.
 In Peru, the new viceroy was murdered.
-"To many Spanish settlers the New Laws seemed like a declaration of war, and their hostile reaction was swift and overwhelming."
+"To many Spanish settlers, the New Laws seemed like a declaration of war, and their hostile reaction was swift and overwhelming."

-The violent uprising necessitated a major military response, organized by Pedro de la Gasca, to whom Charles granted sweeping powers in order to re-establish royal authority.
+The violent uprising necessitated a major military response, organised by Pedro de la Gasca, to whom Charles granted sweeping powers in order to re-establish royal authority.
 The rebellion in Peru coincided with one in Germany.
 In the Americas, Charles was forced to temper the initial order ending inheritance, allowing grants to be passed on to one further generation, but he refused to yield on the question of allowing enslavement of the indigenous.

 Regarding the Spanish rebels supporting the cause of Gonzalo Pizarro, who might have set up a kingdom of Peru with himself as ruler, Charles fully supported Pizarro's beheading and his supporters' execution and confiscation of property.
 This was similar to the treatment of comunero rebels early in his Iberian rule.
-Pizarro's execution marks the end of Spanish rebellion against the crown.
+Pizarro's execution marks the end of the Spanish rebellion against the crown.
 Relatively early in his rule, Charles assigned a concession (1528) in Venezuela Province to Bartholomeus V. Welser, in compensation for his inability to repay debts owed.
 The concession, known as Klein-Venedig (little Venice), was revoked in 1546 during the rebellion in Peru by Spanish colonists against Charles.

-The question of labor and treatment of indigenous populations had occupied Charles's maternal grandparents, and as indigenous populations in the Caribbean were decimated by disease and overwork, transshipment of African slaves to replace the labor force began.
-On 28 August 1518, Charles issued a charter authorizing the transportation of slaves directly from Africa to the Americas.
+The question of labour and treatment of indigenous populations had occupied Charles's maternal grandparents, and as indigenous populations in the Caribbean were decimated by disease and overwork, transhipment of African slaves to replace the labour force began.
+On 28 August 1518, Charles issued a charter authorising the transportation of slaves directly from Africa to the Americas.
 Up until that point (since at least 1510), African slaves had usually been transported to Castile or Portugal and had then been transshipped to the Caribbean.
 Charles's decision to create a direct, more economically viable Africa to America slave trade fundamentally changed the nature and scale of the transatlantic slave trade.

 Protection of indigenous populations against Spaniards' exploitation was the key motivation behind Charles's issuance of the 1542 New Laws.
-With Gasca's suppression of Spanish colonists' rebellion in Peru, Charles was still concerned about the welfare of his indigenous subjects.
+With Gasca's suppression of the Spanish colonists' rebellion in Peru, Charles was still concerned about the welfare of his indigenous subjects.
 So, on 3 July 1549, Charles ordered the Council of the Indies to stop all the conquests until it was certain that Spain was acting in accordance with the moral law, so penetration into the American continent was suspended until 1556.
 This was because philosophical questions arose, especially from Catholic jurists and scholastic philosophers, about whether the Hispanic Monarchy had the moral right to legally conquer the Indies.